Subject Source: Art & Architecture Thesaurus

 Abstract A Boston lawyer, Hebrew scholar and Yiddish orator, Benjamin Rabalsky was involved in the local Zionist movement.
 A member of the American Jewish Congress, American Zion Commonwealth, Boston West End Jewish Liberty Loan Committee, Zion Association of Greater Boston and New England Zionist Region, he dedicated much of his time to Zionist causes.
 This collection contains a small amount of business correspondence and family correspondence.

-Abstract Consists of correspondence, photographs, newspaper clippings, ephemera, documents and a scrapbook compiled by a Boston area lawyer and civic leader who served in the United States Army during both World Wars and was a participant in the negotiations leading to the Treaty of Versailles and the Paris Peace Conference in 1919.
+Abstract This collection contains correspondence, photographs, news clippings, ephemera and a scrapbook compiled by Bernard L. Gorfinkle, a Boston area lawyer and civic leader who served in the United States Army during both World Wars and was a participant in the negoriations leading to the Treaty of Versailled and the Paris Peace Conference in 1919.

 Abstract Congregation Adath Israel was established in 1919 by a small group of Jewish farmers in Newtown, Connecticut.
 The synagogue expanded its building in 1957 and converted from the Orthodox movement to the Conservative movement in the 1970s.
 In 2007, they relocated to a larger building within Newtown.
 The collection primarily consists of administrative and financial records, along with newspaper clippings, photographs, and miscellaneous documents.